Gift & Estate Planning

 John Burroughs Society

-Since its founding, the John Burroughs Society has grown to more than 250 members who have made a lasting impact, giving more than $7.7 million to the school.
+Since its founding, the John Burroughs Society has grown to more than 200 members who have made a lasting impact, giving $13.2 million to the school.
 Those who have included JBS in their estate planning tell us they do it because of what the school means to them and their families.
-Whether it's a memory of a teacher who changed the way they think about the world, a coach who taught them the value of teamwork and leadership, or a classmate they'll never forget - they want to give back.
+Whether it's a memory of a teacher who changed the way they think about the world, a coach who taught them the value of teamwork and leadership, or a classmate they'll never forget — they want to give back.